 QID employs a proprietary four-step process in building and managing its strategies:

-- Decide if there is more risk in owning or not owning a specific sector or asset class
+- Decide if there is more risk in owning or not owning a specific sector, asset class or stock

-- Select the appropriate ETF for each category
+- Select the appropriate ETF/stock for each category

-- Determine how much of each ETF to own
+- Determine how much of each ETF/stock to own

 - When a defensive position is employed, determine the appropriate investment (cash equivalents, U.S. Treasury instruments, etc.) to be used